piewhat/fedora-coreos-bcachefs/README.md

 (`AutomaticUpdatePolicy=apply`): the stock `rpm-ostreed-automatic.timer`
 checks for a new image daily at ~04:00 (with up to 30 minutes of randomized delay) and reboots only when an update was staged.
 Layered packages are reapplied on every update.
-Zincati is masked, as it can't update ostree container images.
+Zincati is masked because it can't update ostree container images.

 Adjust the schedule (persists across updates):